 Flow cytometry is the tool of choice to characterize various lymphocyte compartments in mice and humans, including in complex organs such as the spleen, BM and blood.
 Due to widely available mouse-specific antibody reagents for flow cytometry, this technique can be used to investigate not only cell surface proteins but also intracellular phosphoproteins and cytokines, as well as functional readouts21.
 Herein we demonstrate how flow cytometry reagents can be used to identify B cells subsets as they mature and differentiate in secondary lymphoid organs.
 After optimization of staining conditions, sample handling, correct instrument set up and data acquisition, and finally data analysis, a protocol for comprehensive flow cytometric analysis of the B cell compartment in mice can be utilized.
-Such comprehensive analysis is based on a decades old nomenclature devised by Hardy and colleagues, where developing BM B-2 cells can be divided into different fractions (Fraction) depending on their expression of B220, CD43, BIP-1, CD24, IgM and IgD22.
+Such comprehensive analysis is based on a decades old nomenclature devised by Hardy and colleagues, where developing BM B-2 cells can be divided into different fractions (Fraction) depending on their expression of B220, CD43, BP-1-1, CD24, IgM and IgD22.
 Hardy et al., showed that B220+ CD43 BM B cells can be subdivided into four subsets (Fraction A-C’) on the basis of BP-1 and CD24 (30F1) expression, while B220+ CD43-(dim to neg) BM B cells can be resolved into three subsets (Fraction D-F) based on differential expression of IgD and surface IgM23.
 Fraction A (pre-pro-B cells) are defined as BP-1- CD24 (30F1)-, Fraction B (early pro-B cells) are defined as BP-1- CD24 (30F1)+, Fraction C (late pro-B cells) are defined as BP-1+ CD24 (30F1)+, and Fraction C’ (early pre-B cells) are defined as BP-1+ and CD24high.
 Furthermore, Fraction D (pre-B cells) are defined as B220+ CD43- IgM- B cells, and Fraction E (newly generated B cells, combination of immature and transitional) are defined as B220+ CD43- IgM+ B cells and Fraction F (mature, recirculting B cells) are defined as B220high CD43- IgM+ B cells.
 In contrast, the majority of naïve B cells found in the spleen can be divided into mature (B220+ CD93-) B cells and transitional (T1, T2, T3) cells depending on expression of CD93, CD23 and IgM.
 Mature B cells can be resolved into marginal zone and follicular subsets based on expression of IgM and CD21/CD35, and follicular subsets can be further divided into mature follicular type I and follicular type II B cell subsets depending on the level of their IgM and IgD surface expression24.
 These splenic B cell populations express predominantly Igk light chain.
 Finally, B-1 B cell populations, which originate in the fetal liver and are mainly found in the peritoneal and pleural cavities of adult mice, have been described in the literature.
 These peritoneal B cells can be distinguished from the previously described B-2 B cells by their lack of CD23 expression.
 They are then further subdivided into B-1a or B-1b populations, with the former defined by the presence of CD5 and the latter by its absence25.
 B-1 cell progenitors are abundant in the fetal liver, but are not found in adult BM.
 While B-1a and B-1b cells originate from different progenitors, they both seed the peritoneal and pleural cavities24.
 In contrast to B-2 cells, B-1 cells are uniquely capable of self-renewal and are responsible for production of natural IgM antibodies.